Gastric Sleeve Surgery

-TLC Surgery has partnered with medical financing lenders to provide our patients with an easy way to finance their surgery.
+We have partnered with medical financing lenders to provide our patients with an easy way to finance their surgery.
 Monthly payments can make it possible to invest in better health, even without insurance.
 Some patients who do have insurance coverage decide to self-pay to avoid pre-requisites and waiting times that may be mandated by insurance companies.
 Click here to learn more about financing options for weight loss surgery.

 Maintaining Weight Loss After Gastric Sleeve

 Gastric Sleeve surgery is a powerful tool for weight loss and it can be the first step in a total transformation to better health, increased confidence, and a more active lifestyle.
-Weight loss surgery is a tool to help patients shed excess weight, and the team at TLC is dedicated to providing the support necessary for our patients to succeed in their journey and reach their goals.
+Weight loss surgery is a tool to help patients shed excess weight, and our team is dedicated to providing the support necessary for our patients to succeed in their journey and reach their goals.
 It is important to make lifestyle changes to maintain weight loss.
 Steps that may promote successful weight loss include: